 Life today is a mixture of the already and the not yet.
 Christ is already reigning—and he is working in and through us.
 So, we see glimpses of the Kingdom of God in the good done in social media.

-But the kingdom is not year here in its fullness.
+But the kingdom is not yet here in its fullness.
 People are still dead in their trespasses and sins, “following the course of this world, following the prince of the power of the air…children of wrath”—and it shows it their social media use.
 We, as Christians, still struggle against our flesh and its sinful inclinations—and it shows in our social media use.

 What hope is there?